ADORSYS-GIS/webank/docs/workflow/secureSDLC.md

 - These tests helped identify issues early and ensured that both functional and security requirements were met.

 ### Vulnerability Scanning Tools
-- We used OWASP ZAP and Snyk for scanning the application for known vulnerabilities, focusing on dependency issues and misconfigurations.
-Snyk was particularly useful in identifying vulnerable dependencies that could have been exploited by attackers.
+- We used OWASP ZAP and Dependabot for scanning the application for known vulnerabilities, focusing on dependency issues and misconfigurations.
+Dependabot was particularly useful in identifying vulnerable dependencies that could have been exploited by attackers.

 ### Security Test Cases
 ..